actions/setup-python/README.md

 # Using `setup-python` with a self hosted runner

 If you would like to use `setup-python` and a self-hosted runner, there isn't much that you need to do.
-When `setup-python` is run for the first time with a version of Python that it doesn't have, it will download the appropriate version, and setup the tools cache on your machine.
-Any subsequent runs will use the python versions that were previously downloaded.
+When `setup-python` is run for the first time with a version of Python that it doesn't have, it will download the appropriate version, and set up the tools cache on your machine.
+Any subsequent runs will use the Python versions that were previously downloaded.

 A few things to look out for when `setup-python` is first setting up the tools cache
 - If using Windows, your runner needs to be running as an administrator so that the appropriate directories and files can be setup.
 On Linux and Mac, you also need to be running with elevated permissions
 - On Windows, you need `7zip` installed and added to your `PATH` so that files can be extracted properly during setup
 - MSI installers are used when setting up Python on Windows.
 A word of caution as MSI installers update registry settings
 - The 3.8 MSI installer for Windows will not let you install another 3.8 version of Python.
-If `setup-python` fails for a 3.8 version of Python, make sure any previously installed versions are removed by going to "Apps and Features" in the Windows settings and uninstalling any
+If `setup-python` fails for a 3.8 version of Python, make sure any previously installed versions are removed by going to "Apps & Features" in the Settings app.

 # Using Python without `setup-python`